preignition/program-user-guide/accessible-data/faq/customer.portal/referral.scheme.md

 ## How do organizations I refer to Accessible Surveys receive their discount?

-When an organization creates a customer account on Accessible Surveys using your 'Referral Link', they automatically receive a 10% discount for their first 12 months.
+When an organization signs up using your 'Referral Link', they automatically receive a 10% discount for their first 12 months.

 <figure>
   <img src="assets/referral.discount.png" alt="Screenshot of a customer invoice with a 10% 'Referral Discount' applied.">